Adarsh-aot/celary_task/readme.md

 - **Installation:** Instructions for cloning the repository and installing the required Python packages using pip.

-- **Usage:** Detailed instructions on how to run the `pdf_to_json.py` script to process PDF files and convert them into JSON format.
+- **Usage:** Detailed instructions on how to run the `main.py` script to process PDF files and convert them into JSON format.
 It includes information about input/output directories and running the script.

-- **Configuration:** Guidance on customizing configuration settings (e.g., model parameters, output directories) in the `config.py` file.
+- **Configuration:** Guidance on customizing configuration settings (e.g., model parameters, output directories)

 - **Requirements:** List of software requirements and dependencies needed to run the project, including Python version and Donut Transformer model.